-First published in January 2012 – prices updated January 2019
+First published in January 2011 – we have updated the price of flour every year since – last updated January 2019

 Sourdough has a reputation of being the preserve of the wealthy.
 This goes against everything I believe in, so this post is about dispelling this myth.
 The barrier to making sourdough is not financial, it’s knowledge.
 The ingredients are the most humble and affordable that money can buy.